 The 6 Types of Merchandise Your Retail Store Must Carry

 The success formula in retail is to sell as much merchandise as you can at the highest possible margin.
 Sounds simple, right?
 Most retailers agree with and operate their stores based on this principle.
-But it doesn’t mean we buy products we think will be good or simply merchandise we like for our store and give each a high mark-up.
-We need to be much more strategic.
+But it doesn’t mean retailers buy products they think will be good or simply merchandise they like for their store and give each a high mark-up.
+Retailers need to be much more strategic.

 The six types of merchandise identified below play a specific and beneficial role to the profitability of a retail store.
 And any retailer who wants to survive in today’s marketplace needs to consistently carry all six types.
-Customer experience is impacted dramatically by your merchandising skills.
-The six types listed here were identified as major customer experience enhancers.
+Customer experience is impacted dramatically by your merchandising skills, and the six types listed here were identified as major customer experience enhancers.

 1. Destination Merchandise

 Why do customers come to your store?
 What product do you sell that motivates customers enough to pass two or three other stores to come to yours instead?
 This destination merchandise elevates you above the competition.
 It may be a product no one else sells or a product that’s far better than what your competitor sells.
 In many cases, it is a limited edition item.
 But even if it's regular stock, what do you carry that your competition ignores?
 Think of it as your signature merchandise, or what you are known for.

 2. Image Enhancers